X-ray (Radiology)

 What can I expect?

-General X-Ray
+General X-ray

-Is a flat picture or still image using an x-ray camera, including bones, joints, chest, abdomen and spines.
+Is a flat picture or still image using an X-ray camera, including bones, joints, chest, abdomen and spines.

 • Any metal in the area being imaged will impact the quality of the picture.
 For this reason, you may be asked to change into hospital clothing.

-• A technologist may have you stand or lay on the x-ray table to obtain your images.
+• A technologist may have you stand or lay on the X-ray table to obtain your images.
 The technologist will ask you to move or assist with placing you in specific position to obtain a standardized image.

-Fluoroscopy/Gastrics area - Victoria Hospital Only for Outpatients
+Fluoroscopy/Gastrics area - Victoria Hospital only for outpatients

 Fluoroscopy is real-time imaging that uses a “video camera” of x-rays, including upper gastro-intestinal studies and various barium studies.
 We commonly use fluoroscopy to look at dynamic functions using contrast to highlight internal soft tissues not typically visualized.